How can we avoid New Year burnout?

-Christmas and the lead up to it, can often cause us to burn the candle at both ends, with the endless parties, children’s nativity plays, food preparation, shopping for Christmas gifts, and then visiting relatives to deliver those gifts.
+Christmas and the lead up to it, can often cause us to burn the candle at both ends, with –

-So what can you do to help prevent meltdowns during the Yuletide season, as well as becoming burnt out thereafter?
+So what can you do to help prevent meltdowns during the Yuletide season, as well as New Year burnout?

 Here are some simple changes you can make to ease your workload, and in turn your stress levels:

 - Buy the majority, if not all, of your Christmas gifts online, and get them delivered straight to your door.
 Some companies will even gift wrap them for you!

 - Give the ‘difficult to buy for’ members of the family a gift voucher for their favourite store.

 - Donate the money you would normally spend on Christmas cards to a worthwhile charity.
 And give Seasons Greetings to family and friends when you see them, or via social media.

 - Do an online grocery shop for the non-perishable items you will need, and get it delivered a couple of weeks before Christmas Eve.